Leasing of Crown land

 If licensees undertake the fencing with their local CMA, the CMA will reimburse the water corporation application fee for the take and use licence.
 The first three years of annual fees will also be waived.

-Permits on Crown Land
+Permits and licensed activities on Crown Land

 Events on public land